mbessalle/qbits/research_paper-ish.md

 Our framework is built upon several key components:

 **2.1 Quantum Harmonic Oscillator (QHO) Simulation:**
 We implement a 1D QHO simulation using standard numerical methods.
-The time evolution of the wavefunction \( \psi(x, t) \) is governed by the time-dependent Schrödinger equation.
+The time evolution of the wavefunction $\psi(x, t)$ is governed by the time-dependent Schrödinger equation.
 We utilize the `scipy.integrate.solve_ivp` function to numerically integrate the equations of motion, discretizing the spatial dimension `x`.
 This component generates the ground truth data (wavefunctions, trajectories) used for training the ML models.
 Our implementation includes the ability to create various initial states, including coherent states with non-zero momentum, which are essential for testing the neural network models.

 **2.2 Physics-Informed Neural Networks:**

 **2.2.1 Hamiltonian Neural Networks (HNNs):**
-Inspired by the structure of Hamiltonian mechanics, HNNs learn a scalar energy function (the Hamiltonian) H(q,p) from phase space trajectories (q(t), p(t)).
+Inspired by the structure of Hamiltonian mechanics, HNNs learn a scalar energy function (the Hamiltonian) $H(q,p)$ from phase space trajectories $(q(t), p(t))$.
 The dynamics are then derived using Hamilton's equations:

-dq/dt = ∂H/∂p (How positions change depends on the gradient of H w.r.t. momenta)
+$dq/dt = \partial H/\partial p$ (How positions change depends on the gradient of H w.r.t. momenta)

-dp/dt = −∂H/∂q (How momenta change depends on the negative gradient of H w.r.t. positions) ​
+$dp/dt = -\partial H/\partial q$ (How momenta change depends on the negative gradient of H w.r.t. positions)

 and uses automatic differentiation to compute the dynamics.
 While HNNs provide a physics-informed approach to learning dynamics, our experiments reveal limitations in their ability to conserve energy over long trajectories.

 **2.2.2 Lagrangian Neural Networks (LNNs):**
-To address the energy conservation limitations of HNNs, we implement Lagrangian Neural Networks that learn the Lagrangian \( L(q, \dot{q}) \) instead of the Hamiltonian.
-The dynamics are derived using the Euler-Lagrange equations: \( \frac{d}{dt}(\frac{\partial L}{\partial \dot{q}}) - \frac{\partial L}{\partial q} = 0 \).
+To address the energy conservation limitations of HNNs, we implement Lagrangian Neural Networks that learn the Lagrangian $L(q, \dot{q})$ instead of the Hamiltonian.
+The dynamics are derived using the Euler-Lagrange equations: $\frac{d}{dt}\left(\frac{\partial L}{\partial \dot{q}}\right) - \frac{\partial L}{\partial q} = 0$.
 Our LNN implementation incorporates physics-informed components (the analytical form of the harmonic oscillator Lagrangian) and uses symplectic integration methods to ensure better energy conservation.
 Comparative analysis shows that LNNs significantly outperform HNNs in preserving energy over long trajectories.

 **2.3 Quantum Dynamics Visualization:**
 We develop comprehensive visualization tools to analyze the quantum dynamics of the harmonic oscillator:

-*   **Wavefunction Evolution:** Visualizing the probability density \(|\psi(x, t)|^2\) over time as a heatmap.
+*   **Wavefunction Evolution:** Visualizing the probability density $|\psi(x, t)|^2$ over time as a heatmap.
-*   **Expectation Value Trajectories:** Plotting the time evolution of position \(\langle x \rangle\), momentum \(\langle p \rangle\), and energy \(\langle H \rangle\) expectation values.
+*   **Expectation Value Trajectories:** Plotting the time evolution of position $\langle x \rangle$, momentum $\langle p \rangle$, and energy $\langle H \rangle$ expectation values.
 *   **Phase Space Representation:** Showing the trajectory in phase space and the corresponding Wigner function at different time points.
 *   **Energy Components:** Analyzing the kinetic and potential energy contributions and their exchange over time, demonstrating perfect energy conservation in the quantum system.
-*   **Uncertainty Relations:** Tracking the position-momentum uncertainty product \(\Delta x \cdot \Delta p\) to verify compliance with the Heisenberg uncertainty principle.
+*   **Uncertainty Relations:** Tracking the position-momentum uncertainty product $\Delta x \cdot \Delta p$ to verify compliance with the Heisenberg uncertainty principle.

 These visualizations provide crucial insights into the quantum behavior and serve as ground truth for evaluating our neural network models.